 Lay Member, Lynda Tuck, has initiated a review with CCG staff to look at how engagement is currently conducted and to identify areas for improvement.
 This is an ongoing piece of work to assist the CCG with their evolvement of partnership working.

 We recently held a workshop with the Community Engagement Group (CEG), which was an opportunity for members to represent their communities and contribute to this evolvement.
 Lots of interesting discussions were had around what the CCG currently does well, what the CCG needs to improve on and ideas for how the CCG can do this.
-The feedback is currently being collated and we will provide an update here very soon.
+You can read about the findings below.

 West Suffolk Clinical Commissioning Group will adhere to the Cabinet Office Consultation Principles.
 The principles of this document are copied below and they mean that consultation and engagement can be targeted and meaningful.

 - departments will follow a range of timescales rather than defaulting to a 12-week period, particularly where extensive engagement has occurred before;

 - departments will need to give more thought to how they engage with and consult with those who are affected;

 - consultation should be ‘digital by default’, but other forms should be used where these are needed to reach the groups affected by a policy;